-The non-possessory pledge (prenda sin desplazamiento de la posesión) does not require notification to the relevant debtor, since publicity vis-à-vis third parties is obtained through the filing of such pledge with the relevant Chattel Registry.
+The non-possessory pledge (prenda sin desplazamiento de la pose-sión) does not require notification to the relevant debtor, since publicity vis-à-vis third parties is obtained through the filing of such pledge with the relevant Chattel Registry.

-Further to the above, those claims which are secured by a pledge over future receivables shall be considered as "privileged" in an insolvency proceeding, so long as the following requirements are met: (i) the security interest granted is documented by means of a public deed (escritura pública) when it comes to ordinary pledges; or (ii) the security interest is formalised by means of a deed (póliza notarial) and is registered in the relevant Chattel Registry in case of a non-possessory pledge.
+Further to the above, those claims which are secured by a pledge over future receivables shall be considered as "specially privileged" in an insolvency proceeding, so long as the following requirements are met: (i) the security interest granted is documented by means of a public deed (escritura pública) when it comes to ordinary pledges; or (ii) the security interest is formalised by means of a deed (póliza notarial) and is registered in the relevant Chattel Registry in case of a non-possessory pledge.
+Specially privileged credits will be settled by way of resorting to the pledged assets and will not benefit the remaining creditors of the insolvent debtor until and only until the credit of the secured party is fully settled.